 "Have you tried making friends with her?"

 "Won't or can't?"
 Esme asked.
 "I've never met the chief of police.
-Is he a strict father, do you think?"
+Is he a strict father, do you suppose?"

 "Not really," Alice said, tapping one manicured nail against the gleaming wooden tabletop.
-She grinned suddenly, remembering something.
+She grinned suddenly.
 "Except that she's a complete klutz."

 "Yeah."
-Alice nodded, grinning.
-"It's about all anyone really knew about her before she started school - apparently during summers she hangs out more with the kids on the rez than in town.
+Alice nodded, still smiling.
+"It's about all anyone really knew about her before she started school—apparently during summers she hangs out more with the kids on the rez than in town.
 But a couple kids whose parents work as nurses and orderlies at the hospital say that she's always in there, like clockwork, every summer."